pyglet.image.animation

 ani = pyglet.image.Animation.from_image_sequence(image_grid, duration=0.1)

-In the above examples, all of the Animation Frames have the same duration.
+In the above examples, all the Animation Frames have the same duration.
 If you wish to adjust this, you can manually create the Animation from a list of AnimationFrame:

 image_a = pyglet.resource.image('walk_a.png')